Penance / Reconciliation

 What is it & how it's done - Part 2

 Busted Halo walks us through the four steps of the Sacrament of Penance.

-* Please note * The above Confession 101 videos mention many parishes offer the option for face to face Confession or anonymous Confession behind a screen.
-The Reconciliation Room at the Parish of St. Timothy is not equipped with a screen for anonymous Confession.
+* Please note * The above Confession 101 videos mention many parishes offer the option for face-to-face Confession or anonymous Confession behind a screen.
+The Reconciliation Room at the Parish of St. Timothy recently added a screen for anonymous Confession.

 First Penance / First Reconciliation

 At the parish of St. Timothy, we prepare children starting in Grade 2 for First Penance.
 Parents, the primary educators of the faith, are actively involved in the preparation for this Sacrament.
 Preparation involves parents and children attending four 1 hour classes + one 2 hour retreat.

 The following criteria must be met before preparing for the Sacrament of First Penance: